This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 Aside from this, the city is full of history and beautiful architecture.

-There are a number of fascinating museums detailing the intriguing history of the city, while there are numerous beautiful buildings, particularly on the waterfront, you have to check out!
+Some fascinating museums detail the intriguing history of the city, while there are numerous beautiful buildings, particularly on the waterfront, you have to check out!

 Scotland is one of the most beautiful parts of the UK, and The Highlands is, arguably, the best place to visit in Scotland!